 On the day of his appointment, the Receiver took possession of the Receivership Entities' offices at 1618 Main Street, Sarasota, FL 34236 (the "Office").
 The Office was used by Nadel as the headquarters for administering his control of the Receivership Entities.
-The Receiver secured the premises by changing the locks.
-The Receiver has inventoried all of the physical property at the premises and is in the process of removing the Office's contents to either the Receiver's offices in Tampa, Florida, or his information technology expert's offices in Clearwater, Florida.
-The Receiver is also attempting to sell any of these contents that have value and that may be sold at this time and returning or otherwise disposing of any leased equipment.
+The Receiver secured the premises by changing the locks and inventoried all of the physical property at the premises.
+The Receiver has provided change of address notifications to the United States Postal Service and Federal Express, as well as all known service providers to the Receivership Entities.